 10 Other Marketing Functions Marketers Should Know

-Traditionally, the marketing functions involved exchange functions, storage, finance, risk management, transportation, grading, standardizing, labeling, packing, etc. However, in this digital age of technology and information, where change outpaces generations, marketing is a race without a finish line.
+Traditionally, the marketing functions involved exchange functions, storage, finance, risk management, transportation, grading, standardizing, labeling, packing, etc. However, marketing is a race without a finish line in this digital age of technology and information, where change outpaces generations.
 As a result, new functions of market information have attained far greater importance.

-To bring you the facts and bust all the myths about the functions of marketing, 10 additional functions of marketing are outlined as follows:
+To bring you the facts and bust all the myths about the functions of marketing, ten additional functions of marketing are outlined as follows:

-It predominantly involves identifying the needs and wants of consumers.
-The aim here is to generate adequate information regarding the particular ‘target’ market.
-The underlying principle is to understand the customers.
+It predominantly involves identifying consumers’ needs and wants.
+The aim is to generate adequate information regarding the particular ‘target’ market.
+The underlying principle is to understand customers.

 Earlier, market research was focused on increasing sales rather than understanding customers.
 Over time, the need to understand the buyers was recognized.
 Perhaps this old Spanish saying exemplifies this new change: